Introduction to the Middle Ages

 This course is not merely a study of medieval "political" history, but will include exploration of art, architecture, literature, commerce, and other aspects of cultures of particular times and places.
 Moreover, students will have the opportunity to read from a few primary sources to learn how people described their own age.

-The course includes regular short quizzes, two short papers, and two exams.
+The course includes regular reading quizzes, one short paper, a student presentation, and two exams.

 Amazon links for textbooks and materials are provided for the convenience of our parents and students.